The Chess Memory Palace cover

 Don’t think of mistakes as random errors where you need to “try harder” or had a “naturally bad memory”.
 Ask yourself, what caused the problem?
 Mistakes come for one of five reasons.

 1. You missed a location entirely.
 For example, maybe you jumped straight from the entrance to economy class, and forgot about walking through business class.
 The solution is to make the memory palace structure clearer in your mind.
 Watch a video of someone boarding an aeroplane, or just visualise it again carefully.
 You may need to open up “lines of sight” between the locations, for example make sure all doors are open and curtains are drawn back.
-Another tip is to have the locations bleed into each other, for example the (jam-covered) alpaca could stumble to the boundary between business and economy class, where it sees (or even interacts with) the shark and coach.
+Another tip is to have the locations bleed into each other, for example the jam-covered locust could stumble to the boundary between business and economy class, where it sees, or even interacts with, the giraffe and ketchup.

 2. You forgot one of the two picture words in a location.
-For example, maybe you arrived at your seat, saw the shark, but couldn’t remember what it was doing.
-This means you forgot two interactions: the shark with the blackboard, and the blackboard with the seat.
+For example, maybe you entered economy class, saw the giraffe, but couldn’t remember what the giraffe was doing.
+This means you forgot two interactions: the giraffe with the ketchup, and the ketchup with the plane.
 Concentrate on rebuilding both interactions.
-Perhaps the entertainment screen smashes to reveal a blackboard underneath.
-Visualise the shark leaning forward and scratching away at the blackboard with chalk.
+Perhaps the giraffe accidentally swallows the ketchup bottle and the bottle gets stuck in its long throat.
+Perhaps the ketchup forms a funny pattern as it drips down the giraffe’s legs and onto the floor.
 If you repeatedly struggle to recall a picture word, you might need to create a new story that is more memorable to you.
 Make it dramatic, funny, or even grotesque.

 3. You couldn’t remember either of the picture words in a location; the location was empty.
-For example, maybe you imagined passing the curtain into economy class, but couldn’t remember anything that happened there.
+For example, maybe you imagined entering the cockpit, but couldn’t remember anything that happened there.
 This again means you have lost two interactions: between the location and the two picture words.
-In this case, the solution is to make sure the location has a clear “hook” (or two) – something for the picture words to interact with.
-For the economy class location, I use the floor (which connects to the tyre tracks of the coach) and the passengers (which connect to the biting shark).
+In this case, the solution is to make sure the location has a clear “hook”, or two, something for the picture words to interact with.
+For the cockpit, I use the controls on the ceiling and floor.
+For the business class location, I use the business class passengers, who, fairly or not, are easy to caricature.

 4. You couldn’t remember the order of the two picture words within a composite image.
-For example, how do you know whether the order is heart sponge or sponge heart?
+For example, how do you know whether the order is ketchup coach or coach ketchup?
 The solution is to ensure you have a clear active and passive relationship between the two picture words, and that the first picture word is positioned higher in the scene.
-The heart is using the sponge to clean the plane and passengers.
-It is a tall heart, leaning down to reach your face.
+The ketchup bottle is on top of the coach and the ketchup is dripping down the coach’s sides.

 5. You could recall an object, but you didn’t know what picture word it represented.
-For example, perhaps you could visualise the tree riding something animal-shaped and furry, but you didn’t know if this was an alpaca or a llama.
-One solution is to adjust the picture to be more specific, for example giving the alpaca straight, pointed ears – and involving these ears in the interactions.
+For example, perhaps you could visualise something animal-shaped and furry sitting in your seat, but you didn’t know if this was an alpaca or a llama.
+One solution is to adjust the picture to be more specific, for example giving the alpaca straight, pointed ears, and involving these ears in the interactions.
 However the better solution is just to remind yourself of the right answer and continue building memory palaces.
 In Chapter 3 we will discuss selection of picture words and the importance of being consistent.
 Simply put, I often use the picture word alpaca in my memory palaces.
 I never use llama.
-(I use lemur as my two-syllable picture word for e3 instead.)
+I use lemur for Ne3 instead.
 So I never worry about what the alpaca-like animal is: it must be an alpaca, because llama is not an option.

 If this worries you, remember that the board itself will validate or invalidate your picture words.
-Alpaca is a sensible move in the position, 14...Ne7.
-Llama is impossible: no black piece can move to e3.
+Alpaca is a sensible move in the position, 17…Be7.
+Llama would be 17…Ne3, and that is impossible: Black doesn’t have any knights left, let alone a knight that can jump to e3.
 It is extremely rare for a misremembered picture word to be a sensible move.

 When you forget a composite image, try not to get frustrated with yourself.
 Identify why you forgot it, then fix the problem.
 Like most things, this gets easier with practice.